The distinguished surname Morra can be traced back to the ancient and beautiful region of Sicily

 and was made Archbishop of Otratanto.

-Isabella di Morra (ca. 1520-1546) was an Italian poet of the Renaissance; she was forced by...
-Another 73 words (5 lines of text) are included under the topic Early Morra Notables in all our PDF Extended History products and printed products wherever possible.
+Isabella di Morra (ca. 1520-1546) was an Italian poet of the Renaissance; she was forced by her brothers to live in isolation, which estranged her from courts...
+Another 62 words (4 lines of text) are included under the topic Early Morra Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Morra family to the New World and Oceana